niveksalim/hotel-reviews/README.md

 # Hotel Review App
 This is a sample hotel review app boilerplate.
-This repository is setup to show us your skills in AngularJS, Javascript and mobile development.
+This repository is setup for anyone to show us your skills in AngularJS, Javascript and mobile development.

 ### Basic Requirements
 1. Show hotels in nearby location